pkdone/sharded-mongodb-docker/README.md

 mongo
 ```

-* To execute a terminal session directly in one of the `Mongod` containers and then view the `Mongod` process logs, run:
+* To execute a terminal session directly in one of the `mongod` containers and then view the `mongod` process logs, run:

 ```
 sudo docker-compose exec shard0-replica0 /bin/bash